DonovanAdrian/Gifty/README.md

 ## Do You Have Any Other Plans For This Program?
-At this time, I am in the process of adding various functions that will improve the user experience on multiple levels.
-Some of the planned features are listed in the Task List, which will be posted as they are created.
+At this time, I am in the process of adding various functions that will improve the user experience for moderators and normal users alike.
+Some of the planned features are listed in the "Projects" section of my GitHub profile, which will be posted as they are created/planned.